Albert Morris: Remembrance and celebration

-The 1930s South Australian work of Albert Morris
+1930s South Australian work

 In 1932 Essington Lewis, famed manager of the Australian industrial and mining corporation, Broken Hill Proprietary Company (BHP), invited Albert Morris to visit South Australia and investigate the possibility of establishing tree plantations at the companies' corporate towns of Whyalla and Iron Knob, for amenity purposes.
 During a series of visits between 1932 and 1937, Morris (the historical documentation does not record participation by Margaret Morris in the South Australian projects), successfully established an Australian flora plant nursery in Whyalla and developed plantations of Australian flora there and at Iron Knob.
 He also advised the municipal council of Port Pirie on the possibility of establishing plantations there, although no actual work appears to have been undertaken.

 Morris initiated two natural regeneration projects in Whyalla, approximately between 1935 and 1937 (precise dates unknown).
 At Hummock Hill, fencing of the bare site to exclude dairy cattle led to the regeneration of the indigenous flora.
 The second project was located on the current site of the Ada Ryan Gardens in Whyalla, and involved the management of invasive beach sand dunes, by fencing to exclude rabbits and cattle, allowing the indigenous flora to recover.
 By 1939 both projects were being hailed as major successes, with tangible outcomes being evident.